Greenies Dental Dog Treats for Clean Teeth

 ⚠️ CRITICAL CHOKING HAZARD WARNING: Constant supervision during consumption is absolutely mandatory for Greenies Dental Dog Treats.
 Even properly sized treats can create choking risks if dogs attempt to swallow large pieces or consume the product too rapidly.
 Aggressive chewers require particular attention throughout the entire consumption period for the recommended pet size and breed.

 🚨 SIZE SELECTION CRITICAL: Using incorrect sizing creates significant safety risks.
 Dogs under 25 pounds or over 50 pounds must use different size formulations specifically designed for their weight range and breed characteristics.
-Proper selection for the recommended pet size and breed remains essential.
+Proper selection for the recommended pet size and breed remains essential for both safety and effectiveness.

 Material Safety: The formulation consists of non-toxic, BPA-free materials.
 However, wheat and poultry ingredients appear prominently.
 Dogs with known sensitivities to these components may experience allergic reactions ranging from digestive upset to skin irritation.
-Always review the complete ingredient list before first use.
+Always review the complete ingredient list before first use and consult with a veterinarian regarding material safety for individual dogs.

 Age and Health Restrictions: Not suitable for puppies under 12 months due to developing teeth and jaw size considerations.
 Dogs recovering from dental surgery or with existing oral injuries should receive veterinary clearance before consuming dental chews.
 Material safety profiles support use only when following all supervision requirements for the recommended pet size and breed.